tableau/hyper-db/website/docs/sql/scalar_func/datetime.md

 The examples in this section that show `interval` values use a human-readable style similar to [PostgreSQL](https://www.postgresql.org/docs/current/datatype-datetime.html#INTERVAL-OUTPUT) to represent them as strings.
-However, when outputing interval data as a string, Hyper uses the [ISO-8601 style](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals).
+However, when outputting interval data as a string, Hyper uses the [ISO-8601 style](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals).
 An example of interval in this format is `P1DT2H3M4S`, which corresponds to